 Where to eat in Bacolod: From native dishes to international fares, check out where to eat in Bacolod City, Negros Occidental, Philippines.
 These are all homegrown Bacolod restaurants.

 From budget meals to fine dining, the city is just generously peppered with Bacolod restaurants and eateries on the map.
 From the north to the south to the west, Bacolod is a fine place for a gastronomic adventure.
 Food is really cheap.
 You can savor great quality, fine dining, slow-cooked dishes at half or even a third of Manila prices.

 I tried to classify them based on what they offer and their ambiance, but for some, the categories are overlapping.
-Some of the operating hours change from time to time so for now, these are the Bacolod Restaurants you should check out and what for. 😀 Bookmark na this. 😀
+Some of the operating hours change so for now, these are the Bacolod Restaurants you should check out and what for. 😀 Bookmark na this. 😀

-Last update: October 2017
+Last update: Bacolod Restaurants 2017, October

 Note: If you want your restaurant included in this list or if you want your contact details edited, please feel free to email me at email@example.com.
 The world needs to know about our homegrown Bacolod restaurants.